Here are answers to some of the most frequently asked questions regarding the summer Workshop in Paris:

 No, the primary language of discussion is English, and all of the events that take place in French will be accompanied by simultaneous translations.
 Some knowledge of French is certainly an advantage, and the Workshop is an excellent place to work on your language skills.
 However, it is not a requirement, and the lack of any knowledge of French will not be a mark against you in the evaluation process for admission.

-No, this is a dual-language international program that includes participants from around the world.
-Depending on the year, there are usually participants–including faculty, students and independent researchers–from 3-6 different continents.
+Absolutely not.
+This is a dual-language international program that includes participants from around the world.
+Depending on the year, there are usually participants–including faculty, students, artists and independent researchers–from 4-6 different continents.

 Yes, the Workshop usually takes place 3-4 times per week, and the sessions are consolidated as much as possible to allow for 3-day weekends.
 The program is always posted well before the beginning of the Workshop in order to allow participants to make their plans.